escher9/vim-debug-map/README.md

 mapping for convenience

-press <C-F5> to start or shutdown debugging
+press Ctrl F5 to start or shutdown debugging